exasol/python-styleguide/styleguide/guides/issues.rst

     **TL;DR:** An good issue describes a piece of work, it's context and it's assumption in a way, any person capable of working on the project, can understand it, based on the information referenced and within the issue.

-To begin with, we want to make sure you understand that creating good a issues is not a zero effort action.
+To begin with, we want to make sure you understand that creating good a issue is not a zero effort action.
 Various things like issue templates, can remove tedious boilerplate work, but still creating a good issue is some actual work.
 It is crucial to have well crafted issues, because bad issues do way more harm than good.
 So let's take a step back and let's think about why we need to have good issues, in order to better understand what actually makes a good issue.

 Boiled down to it's core issue tracking is just a list of pieces of work which are needed to be done.
-This list in turn, than can be used to plan, organize and track "progress/work".
+This list in turn, then can be used to plan, organize and track "progress/work".

 Broken down to an individual issue, this means an issue should provide all relevant information about a "single" piece/unit of work.